 A non-hosted online shop requires that you install a platform for your ecommerce website which can be tricky for some people.
 Luckily, most stand-alone online shopping cart software function as a plugin on a Wordpress site, making it super easy to install and use.
 By working with a hosted solution, the store owner can easily automate their online business.

 One of the benefits of selecting an open source ecommerce platform is that you’ll know exactly what you are getting.
 The most popular platforms are well documented and you or your developer can make any changes that you require.
 There is a great degree of control with standalone platforms.
-If you need additional features, you can either find plugins and extensions to add them, create them yourself of hire someone to build them for you.
+If you need additional features, you can either find plugins and extensions to add them, create them yourself and use open source automation tools to check the code or hire someone.

 With standalone shopping carts, you’re free to select your preferred hosting service.
 This means that you aren’t tied to a centralized service.
 You can move your store if you outgrow your provider or find a better deal somewhere else.
 While this sounds complicated, most hosts will walk you through the setup.